Stop Mold Growth in Pipes and Drains

 If you want to prevent mold in your pipes, there are some practical steps you can take.
 However, it is hard to completely remove the mold from water pipes.

-- Boil water and pour it down the drain.
-Another option is to let the hot water run for a few minutes.
+- Boil water and pour the boiling water down the drain.
+Another option is to let the boiling water run for a few minutes.
 This boiling water down the drain will clean the sink pipes and drains well.

 - Create a mixture of baking soda and vinegar.
-Pour a quarter cup of baking soda together with a cup of vinegar into the drain.
+Pour a quarter cup of baking soda together with a cup of white vinegar into the drain.
 Wait for 10–15 minutes, and this baking soda and white vinegar mixture should get clean.

 Open doors and windows

-Bathroom pipes and drains are common spots for mold growth.
+A bathroom pipe and drain are common spots for mold to grow.
 Decrease the moisture in the air by keeping the exhaust vent on whenever you can.
 Additionally, you can leave the door and windows open.

 Invest in dehumidifiers

-Dehumidifiers are great for getting rid of the excess moisture in your living spaces.
+Dehumidifiers are a great way to get rid of the excess moisture in your living spaces.
 When you use these devices regularly, you will cut down on the risk of developing a serious mold problem.
 You may use them in a variety of places, including your basement, kitchen, and bathroom.